neuefische/wd-flipped-classroom-curriculum/sessions/css-structure/challenges-css-structure.md

 npx ghcd@latest neuefische/web-exercises/tree/main/sessions/css-structure/custom-properties -i
 ```

-## Apply BEM to your Quiz App

-When writing code for your Quiz App, you might have asked yourself how to choose class names.
-The
-BEM methodology specifies a predefined pattern for adding class names to your HTML elements.

-Bring more structure to your Quiz App code by using BEM to name all classes!

-The desired result: One should be able to see which HTML elements belong together to a logical group
-(a BEM "block" / a "component"), by reading the HTML code and paying attention to the classnames.

 ## Separate the Quiz App CSS code into different files

-You created a structure of individual components in the previous exercise.
+It's time to bring more structure to your Quiz App code!

+This will involve thinking of your Quiz App in terms of reusable components and then organizing your CSS accordingly.

+Begin by examining your Quiz App and mentally breaking it down into distinct, reusable components.

 Now create a separate CSS file for each component.
-The file name should match the name of the
+The file name should match the name of the component.
+For example, if you identified a button as a component, you might have a `button.css` for all styles related to buttons.

-component.
+> 💡 You can use the BEM naming pattern as described [in the handout](./css-structure.md/#BEM).

 Move all styles that are used across multiple components to a `global.css` file. (e.g. type
 selectors like `body` or the universal selector `*`)